 • spelling autocorrect and text prediction.
 Our autocorrect and text prediction are here to scrape out all your mistakes.
 We’re talking about instant fixes for those common spelling slip-ups.
 And get ready to speed up your writing with a handy autocomplete.

 • integrations with business software.
-WProofreader gets along with your favourite online tools: popular project management apps, document management software, CRM and CMS systems, social media, email service agents, service desk systems, publishing platforms and many other tools.
+WProofreader gets along with your favorite online tools: popular project management apps, document management software, CRM and CMS systems, social media, email service agents, service desk systems, publishing platforms and many other tools.